-All specimens of Sichuan B. schroederi population were collected from the giant panda (Ailuropoda melanoleuca) with naturally acquired infections from the China Conservation and Research Center for Giant Panda.
-Samples of Qinling B. schroederi population were obtained from the intestines of individuals who died after wild panda rescues in the Foping National Nature Reserve (Qinling Mountains) failed.
-Roundworms were washed extensively in sterile physiological saline (37 °C), sexes separated, snap-frozen and transport with dry ice and then stored at -80 °C until use.
+All specimens of Sichuan B. schroederi population were collected from the giant panda (Ailuropoda melanoleuca) with naturally acquired infections from the China Conservation and Research Center for Giant Panda during the period August 2018 to July 2019.
+Samples of Qinling B. schroederi population were obtained from the intestines of a wild giant panda that died shortly after being found in the Foping National Nature Reserve (Qinling Mountains) in 2018.
+The captive and wild individuals differed by geography and the different pressure of deworming history.
+Roundworms were washed extensively in sterile physiological saline (37 °C), sexes separated, snap-frozen and transported on dry ice and then stored at -80°C until use.
 Several specimens were stored in RNA preservation solution for transcriptome sequencing.
 All experimental designs and nematodes handling were approved by the Institutional Animal Care and Use Committee of Northeast Forestry University.